pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

     :linenos:

-Calculating the population residing along the road ...............................................................................
+TODO move to chapter 3 Calculating the population residing along the road ...............................................................................
 More hospitals are needed in the areas where more people live.
 To solve this problem we will first have to estimate the population of each building.